treystr/bdi-web/src/content/blog/what-square-means-for-businesses.md

 ---
 title: "What Square's Bitcoin Update Means for Businesses"
-excerpt: "Square just made it easier than ever for small businesses to accept Bitcoin—and keep their freedom to choose how they use it.
-The Bitcoin District Initiative is here to help you make sense of it all!"
+excerpt: "Square just made it possible for small businesses to accept Bitcoin—no extra hardware, no added fees."
 publishDate: "2025-10-18"
 featuredImage: "./images/square_test_compass.jpg"
 publish: true
 categories: ["Businesses"]

 seo:
-  title: "Square’s Bitcoin Update: What It Means for Small Businesses"
+  title: "Square’s Bitcoin Update for Small Businesses"
-  description: "Square's new Bitcoin features let businesses accept Lightning payments with zero fees and full control over Bitcoin or dollar conversions."
+  description: "Square now enables Bitcoin and Lightning payments with zero fees and full control over conversion to dollars."
 ---

 ## A Major Step for Bitcoin Payments